HomePropertiesRentalsGuides to FranceRegionsServicesForumsNewsVersion Française

 Property Rights in France - Water

-1. Dispersal of Rainwater from your French Property
+1. Dispersal of Rainwater from Property

-All property owners must accept receipt of freely flowing water onto their property, whether it is from rain, a spring, or the fall of snow.
+With one major exception given below, property owners must accept receipt of freely flowing water onto their property, whether it is from rain, a spring, or the fall of snow.

 The principle applies as much in the country as the town, between buildings and fields, and despite the fact that the properties maybe separated by a public or private route.